elluthra/windows365/Windows365/link/sign-in.md

 ## Connection Center

-If a user is assigned more than one Windows 365 Cloud PC, the Connection Center screen appears when a user first signs in to their Windows 365 Link device as well as on the Control Alt Delete screen.
+If a user is assigned more than one Windows 365 Cloud PC, the Connection Center screen appears when a user first signs in to their Windows 365 Link device and on the Control Alt Delete screen.
 On the Connection Center screen, users can:

 - Choose which of their Cloud PCs to connect to.
 - Troubleshoot connection errors.